 “A Holga Camera’s view of Le Corbusier”

 Many people have asked me about the photographs I took when I visited “La Cité Radieuse” in Marseille in France.
 Why did you take photographs with a plastic camera?, the HOLGA camera?
-Well it’s very funny and you never know what you will get, once the negatives are developed… and you can play around quite a lot in the process of the printing.
-I have even scanned most of my negatives, so there’s a lot of exploring there as well.
+Well, it’s amusing and you never know what you will get before the negatives are developed.
+It’s difficult to master the photography

 I mostly tell people that in contrast to the great art by Le Corbusier.
 I wanted to take a few pictures without any specialized equipment and any distinguished technique you use to take outstanding architectural pictures.
 Very quick snapshots and the angles of the building looses the straightness with this type of camera, because of the lens, which deforms the angles and make them a bit round.